Azure/azure-docs-sdk-java/docs-ref-services/storage.md

 ## Overview

-Read and write files, blob (object) data, key-value pairs, and messages from your Java applications with [Azure Storage](/azure/storage/storage-introduction).
+Read and write files, blob (object) data, key-value pairs, and messages from your Java applications with the [Microsoft Azure Storage SDK for Java](https://github.com/Azure/azure-storage-java).

 [Add a dependency](https://maven.apache.org/guides/getting-started/index.html#How_do_I_use_external_dependencies) to your Maven `pom.xml` file to use the Azure Storage library in your project.